blakeblackshear/frigate/docs/docs/configuration/restream.md

 ## Reduce Connections To Camera

-Some cameras only support 1 active connection or you may just want to have a single connection open to the camera.
+Some cameras only support one active connection or you may just want to have a single connection open to the camera.
 The RTSP restream allows this to be possible.

-### Single Stream
+### With Single Stream

 One connection is made to the camera.
 One for the restream, `detect` and `record` connect to the restream.